navid0908/dating-with-node-api/README.md

 	$ npm stop

 ### Making db changes
-We use [db-migrate](https://github.com/kunklejr/node-db-migrate) to manage changes in teh database commands.
+We use [db-migrate](https://github.com/kunklejr/node-db-migrate) to manage database changes.

 # Troubleshooting
 If you run into an error, make sure the database is created and that both node and the modules are in your PATH.
 To facilitate fast iterations, run [Nodemon](https://github.com/remy/nodemon) locally.